Sachini-Dissanayaka/DrivenData_PumpItUp/README.md

 The missing values in the features funder, installer, subvillage, public_meeting, scheme_management, permit, and construction_year had been filled with their most frequent values.
 And the missing values in the feature population are filled with its mean.

+For feature selection, Mutual Information Plot had been used and identified the features wpt_name, subvilage, ward and scheme_name had higher MI Score and the features recorded_by, permit and num_private had lower MI Score.
+So the most of these features had been dropped.

+And also SelectKBest technique had been used to measure the feature dependencies.
+The features quantity and quantity_group have high dependency and wpt_name, num_private, basin, subvilage, recorded_by, and scheme_name have lower dependency.

 **Following are the creation of new features by mathematical transformation**

 Extraction_all = extraction_type+ extraction_type_group + extraction_type_class